 - Teachers must include the grading scale in their course syllabi for both students and parents to read.

 For a year-long class, students may be exempt from examination 2nd semester only.
-Students who are enrolled in a semester course may be exempt from examination at the end of the semester that the class met.
-Exemption is a PRIVILEGE that students earn.
+Students who are enrolled in a semester course may be exempt from the examination at the end of the semester that the class met.
+The exemption is a PRIVILEGE that students earn.
 All exemptions are based on a student's semester average and attendance.
 In some courses, examination exemption is not allowed as stated in the course syllabus.

 Criteria for exemption from examinations: